LucMayne/fullstack-iTunes-app/README.md

 ## Testing

-If you switch directories after running the tests in another, you will need to run npm test -- -u to update the snapshot test in that directory.
+If you switch directories after running the tests in another, you will need to run `npm test -- -u` to update the snapshot test in that directory.
-If you do not use npm test -- -u, you will get an error because Jest is looking for snapshot files that are in a differnt location.
+If you do not use `npm test -- -u`, you will get an error because Jest is looking for snapshot files that are in a differnt location.